hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Core.package/CCEMethodAddedOrModifiedEdit.class/README.md

 	editContent: Text

 editContent
-	- The editContent is the sourcecode of the changed method
+	- The source code of the changed method